NLnetLabs/routinator/source/initialisation.rst

 Initialisation
 ==============

+If you have installed Routinator through the `NLnet Labs software package repository <https://packages.nlnetlabs.nl>`_, the initialisation script ``routinator-init`` is meant set the application up to run as a system service with the user ``routinator``, periodically fetching and validating ROAs from the five RIR Trust Anchors and making the validated data available via the RTR and HTTP server.
+It also requires using a :doc:`configuration file<configuration>`.

-Before running Routinator for the first time, you must prepare the working environment.
-You do this using the :subcmd:`init` subcommand.
-This will prepare both the directory for the local RPKI cache, as well as the directory where the :term:`Trust Anchor Locator (TAL)` files reside.
+In case you have built Routinator using Cargo, you must also first prepare the directory for the local RPKI cache, as well as the directory where the :term:`Trust Anchor Locator (TAL)` files reside.
+In this case you use the :subcmd:`init` subcommand, as explained below.

 Trust Anchor Locators
 ---------------------